University of Chile’s Innovation Centre: Alejandro Aravena’s Subtle Monolith

 Side-bar-footer-forum

-The 90-degree angle is hard to find in nature, but it appears to be a default in architecture.
-This is likely because it simplifies the task of constructing and arranging objects like floors and walls.
 According to the principles of the plumb-bob, the right angle has rightfully gained its prominence, largely due to gravity.
 Alejandro Aravena's Innovation Centre at the University of Chile in Santiago Metropolitan is a striking demonstration of the effectiveness of the 90-degree angle.

-Back to the 90 degree angle, in nature it is a difficult feat to achieve.
-A building with such crisp corners may appear in contrast with nature.
-So whats the point here?
-Should we avoid designing with right angles because they are not natural?
 Architecture itself is not natural, so why should it always mimic nature?
-Even the archaic rock enclaves and tree houses were a man-made alterations to form habitable space.
+Even the archaic rock enclaves and tree houses were man-made alterations to form habitable spaces.
 Alterations.
 This is why the contrast between a rectilinear building design and the organic flow of nature is a point of interest, like in the Innovation Centre.

 Considering the local desert climate conditions, high thermal massing helps to prevent heat gain.
 The necessary fenestrations visible on the facade are deliberately recessed.
-They are graciously sized and placed to maximize on natural lighting and cross ventilation.
+They are graciously sized and placed to maximize natural lighting and cross ventilation.

 In relation to the human scale, this mammoth structure starts from a smaller scale of blocks from the ground and rises to substantial sizes on higher floors.
-Standing 11 stories high, it demands attention and respect yet still come across as brutalist.
+Standing 11 stories high, it demands attention and respect yet still comes across as brutalist.

 Project Information